Melanoma: Epidemiology

 Globally, in 2012, melanoma occurred in 232,000 people and resulted in 55,000 deaths.
 Australia and New Zealand have the highest rates of melanoma in the world.
 It has become more common in the last 20 years in areas that are mostly Caucasian.

-The rate of melanoma has increased in the recent years, but it is not clear to what extent changes in behavior, in the environment, or in early detection are involved.
+The rate of melanoma has increased in recent years, but it is unclear to what extent changes in behavior, in the environment, or in early detection are involved.

 Australia

-Australia has a very high – and increasing – rate of melanoma.
+Australia has a very high and increasing rate of melanoma.
 In 2012, deaths from melanoma occurred in 7.3–9.8 per 100,000 population.
-In Australia, melanoma is the third most common cancer in either sex; indeed, its incidence is higher than for lung cancer, although the latter accounts for more deaths.
+In Australia, melanoma is the third most common cancer in both sexes; indeed, its incidence is higher than for lung cancer, although the latter accounts for more deaths.
 It is estimated that in 2012, more than 12,000 Australians were diagnosed with melanoma: given Australia's modest population, this is better expressed as 59.6 new cases per 100,000 population per year; >1 in 10 of all new cancer cases were melanomas.
-Melanoma incidence in Australia is matter of significance, for the following reasons:
+Melanoma incidence in Australia is a matter of significance, for the following reasons: